juhokalle/rmfd4dfm/README.md

 and chooses the one that minimizes Bayesian information criterion.
 For this model, the function then estimates confidence intervals for the IRF using block bootstrap.
-Finally, the function returns the impulse responses of the variables to third shock, which is standardized to have an immediate impact of 0.5.
+Finally, the function returns the impulse responses of the variables to the third shock, which is standardized to have an immediate impact of 0.5.
 For responses to other shocks and/or size, one can include an index vector of length two, which specifies the shock of interest and normalization constant, in the data object specified as the first argument of `do_everything_rmfd` by `df$shock_ix`.
 For a more flexible estimation setup, the user can consult function `estim_wrap`, which produces an estimate of the non-structural IRF
 ![k(L)=d(L)c(L)^{-1}](https://latex.codecogs.com/png.latex?k%28L%29%3Dd%28L%29c%28L%29%5E%7B-1%7D "k(L)=d(L)c(L)^{-1}")
 for a given model structure.
 The functions `do_everything_fglr` and `do_everything_svar` perform the same task for the static DFM and